 During the summer months, we are more active.
 We usually spend more time outside and also in the pools.
-We get sunburned, we sweat more, and all the stuff that comes with summer months.
-These time of the year also presents some new challenges when it comes to caring for our hair and scalp.
+We get sunburned, we sweat more, and all the stuff that comes with the summer months.
+This time of the year also presents some new challenges when it comes to caring for our hair and scalp.
 Follow my tips on summer hair and scalp care for men to keep your hair looking healthy and also protected from damages of the summer season.

 Get a Short Haircut

-Just like taking off clothes and taking off your hair will surely help you stay cooler by letting heat to escape from your scalp and the back of your neck.
+Just like taking off clothes and taking off your hair will surely help you stay cooler by letting heat escape from your scalp and the back of your neck.
 For summer, I always think a short buzzcut is a good option — it is a no-maintenance style, and it allows you to apply sunscreen to your head (very important to do).